 Single Variable Descriptive Analytics and Data Manipulation

 Before proceeding further down the data science pipeline and performing analyses like building a predictive model, it's useful to perform what we might call more "basic descriptive analytics" techniques on the dataset.
 The general goal of performing descriptive analytics is to "describe" the dataset insightfully and thoroughly.
+Some basic descriptive analytics techniques might include calculating and evaluating relevant summary statistics of the data and plotting relevant visualizations.

 First, trying to describe just a single variable in the dataset, for instance, can help lead to insightful data cleaning decisions that might need to be made before building your predictive model.